hski-github/spotfire-scrollable-bar-chart/README.md

 ## Known Limitations

 As of now
-- Negative values are not correctly shown
+- Negative values are not shown as values, only positive sum
-- No rendering of stacked bars
+- Y axis not shown, so null point unclear for negative values
 - No support for marking
 - No sorting
 - No 100% bars